 Step 3 - Enter your Social Security Number (SSN) and Date of Birth.
 Choose and enter a secure username and password.
 Tick the checkbox to accept the Notices given on the page.
 Then click on the Continue Button.

 Step 4 - Set your preferences for communication and security.
-Follow the on-screen instructions to complete the signup process.
+Follow the on-screen instructions to complete the sign in process.

 Modes of payment